 Delores joined Watsi on July 16th, 2019.
-Three years ago, Delores joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Delores' most recent donation traveled 8,500 miles to support David, a dad from Kenya, to fund surgery following an accident.
+Four years ago, Delores joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Delores' most recent donation traveled 8,500 miles to support Jacinta, is a 45-year-old shop owner from Kenya, to fund debridement and skin grafting.

 Meet David, a 29-year-old boda-boda (motorcycle taxi) rider from Kenya.
 He and his wife have two children.
 David's income supports their family, but he was recently injured in a hit-and-run accident that compromised his mobility.
 David was driving his boda-boda when he was hit by another car.
 An x-ray revealed that he fractured his right leg and dislocated his right ankle.
 David has a cast on his leg and uses crutches to walk.
 He needs to undergo surgery to heal.
 Fortunately, our medical partner, African Mission Healthcare (AMH), can help.
 On December 15th, David will undergo a fracture repair procedure, called an open reduction and internal fixation.
 Once he fully recovers from his treatment, David will be able to walk again and take care of his family.
 AMH is requesting $1,500 to fund this procedure.
 David says, "I rely on my legs to ride my motorbike.
 This is how I feed my family.
 With this fracture, I am unable to work and provide for them.
 Therefore, I appeal for your support."